Carrying out executions took a secret toll on workers — then changed their politics

 "Nobody stops to think, somebody has to carry it out," she said.
 "Somebody has to be the one."

-The audio for this story was produced by Meg Anderson and Monika Evstatieva; edited by Barrie Hardymon and Robert Little.
+The audio for this story was produced by Meg Anderson and Monika Evstatieva; edited by Barrie Hardymon and Robert Little; photo editing by Emily Bogle; and graphic editing by Nick Underwood.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.